mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

         -   Should I ensemble public models or try reproducing them?
             -   Do I want to do CV or just LB fitting?

+    -   09/07/2022
+        -   Today's plans:
+            -   Ablation round2 on first, last
+                -   w/ : 0.7952 CV, 0.795 LB 🎉
+                -   and it is higher on LB than RAPIDS
+            -   Ablation: XGBoost Categorical Handling
+                -   just `enable_categorical` for now
+                -   seems really slow
+                -   w/ : 0.7955 on CV, 0.794 LB 🤔
+                    Am I already underfitting the LB, or my CV wrong?
+                    Try something else because 37min of training is boring
+            -   Ablation: round2 on first, last. round3 on mean, std
+                -   should I apply it before groupby?
+                -   w/ : TODO(Andrea)
+            -   LGBM
     -   08/07/2022
         -   CV consistency
             -   Adding sort_index after cudf.merge should fix it?